Richard A. Knobloch: Biography

 Knobloch was born in West Allis, Wisconsin, United States, in 1918.
 Later he would move to Milwaukee, Wisconsin.
 He attended the University of Wisconsin until 1940 when he interrupted his studies to become an aviation cadet in the U.S. Army Air Corps.
 Following the end of World War II, he attended Kansas State College under military auspices, graduating with a BS degree in agriculture in June 1947.
 Knobloch died on August 13, 2001.

 Career

 Knobloch joined the United States Army Air Corps in 1940, which became the United States Army Air Forces the following year.

 Wartime

 During World War II he participated in the Doolittle Raid.
 A member of the 17th Bombardment Group, he trained at Columbia Army Air Base, South Carolina, and Eglin Field, Florida, for the raid on the Japanese homeland.
 He flew as the co-pilot of Crew 13, in B-25B Mitchell, AAF Ser.
 No. 40-2247, which bombed Yokosuka.
 The crew bailed out successfully near Poyang, China, within three miles of Japanese forces, but were not detected.
-Taken to Poyang by Chinese soldiers, they were recovered by way of Poyang Lake, Chuchow, bused to Hengyang and flown to Chungking.
+Taken to Poyang by Chinese soldiers, they were recovered by way of Poyang Lake, Zhuzhou, bused to Hengyang and flown to Chongqing.